 If you fall under both, you became employed and self-employed at the same time.
 The money that is earned through your employment will be taxed via PAYE and you need to declare the earnings you made through your own business through a Self-Assessment Tax Return.

-Employed and Self Employed: Registration
+Employed and Self-Employed: Registration

-Being an employee, you don’t need to register for anything as your employer is responsible to register you to PAYE.
+Being an employee, you don’t need to register for anything as your employer is responsible for registering you to PAYE.
 However, as a self-employed person, you need to register yourself as a sole trader for Self Assessment Tax Return.
-If any of these apply, you need to declare yourself as a sole trader:

-• You earn over £1,000 from self-employment in a tax year.
+- You earn over £1,000 from self-employment in a tax year.

-• You need to prove yourself as self-employed to claim tax-free Childcare
+- You need to prove yourself as self-employed to claim tax-free Childcare

 Responsibilities of a Self-Employed

-If you are self-employed, you need to keep track of your business incoming and outgoings.
+If you are self-employed, you need to keep track of your business incoming and outgoing.
 You need to send a Self-Assessment tax return every year on time otherwise, you’d be levied a penalty.
 In addition, you need to pay Income tax on your earnings and Class 2 & 4 National Insurance.
-If you earn above £6,515, you’d be classed in the Class 2 NI category.
-And if your profit is over £9,569 or more in a year, you’d be classed in the Class 4 category.

 What is PAYE?